MuchoLucho/mender-docs/08.Server-integration/03.Mutual-TLS-authentication/docs.md

 !!!
 You can switch the "P-256" with a different curve if necessary.

 Next, create a configuration file which contains information about the Certificate Authority.
-Execute the following command to create the file:
+Execute the following command to create the file.
+This is the basis for self signing the CA certificate.

 ```bash
 cat > ca-cert.conf <<EOF